-To begin, organise your supplier invoices by month so that you can run reports to identify overdue payments.
+To begin, organize your supplier invoices by month so that you can run reports to identify overdue payments.
 This will make the reconciliation process go more smoothly and easily.
-Suppliers will almost certainly have their own methods of labelling and formatting invoices.
+Suppliers will almost certainly have their own methods of labeling and formatting invoices.

 Create a Checklist

 Create a checklist to help you work through instances where you can’t reconcile the numbers as part of your invoice reconciliation process.